OpenTreeOfLife/reference-taxonomy/doc/maintenance/errors.md

 1. A merge can fail, leading to a conflict and an absent higher taxon
 1. Assembly logic can be wrong, usually leading to a large number of similar errors
-1. A patch can fail as a result of a repair in a source taxonomy.
+1. A patch can fail as a result of a repair to the source taxonomy.

 Errors detected during OTT assembly are written to `r/ott-NEW/source/debug/transcript.out` on lines beginning `**`.
 (But